Providing warmth for our neighbors.

 Need Energy Assistance?

-Rhode Islanders who need assistance from the Fund -- including as a result of the COVID-19 crisis -- should visit their local Community Action Program (CAP) agency.
+Rhode Islanders who need assistance from the Fund should visit their local Community Action Program (CAP) agency.
 CAP agencies use the guidelines found below to determine qualification.
 If you are unsure of the CAP agency nearest you, please contact United Way 2-1-1 in Rhode Island.
 Simply dial 2-1-1 or visit us online.

 - If your income is impacted by the COVID-19 crisis, you can apply for assistance.